 Small pieces make it go further.

-Heat 1 tablespoon of Olive oil in a large deep pan over medium-high heat.
+- Heat 1 tablespoon of Olive or Coconut oil in a large deep pan over medium-high heat.

 Make sure the oil is well heated, which usually takes 5-7 minutes.

-Once the broth starts bubbling or boiling, add the browned lamb, cover with a lid and cook for one hour.
+- Once the broth starts bubbling or boiling, add the browned lamb, cover with a lid and cook for one hour, and as long as two hours if you want melt in your mouth meat.
 Stir occasionally and add half a cup of water to make it more juicy if necessary.

 Some people add other vegetables like cut carrots (about 3-4 carrots) and 1./2 cup raisins (for a bit of sweetness) which is great if you want to stretch the stew over a larger crowd or big family.